 - (as modifier)a picnic lunch

 Word Origin for picnic

-Idioms and Phrases with picnicking
+Other Idioms and Phrases with picnic

 see no picnic.